louissiu198/krunker-booster/README.md

 - Connection string: `wss://{host}/ws?pat={pat_token}&at={login_token}` *(at_token optional)*

 **2. Guest Connection Flow**
+It can be easily turned into account by replacing AT token with a valid account
 1. Fetch access token from `/ws/ping`
 2. Obtain validation token from `/generate-token`
 3. Retrieve game list from `/game-list`